Gkcloud5/Better-future/Triangle pyramid pattern.md

 for k in range(0, i+1):
         print("* ", end = " ")
 ```
-* It is used to print a Astrix in a cutt
+* It is used to print a Astrix in a current row.
+* No.of Asterix printed is determined by the current value of  `i`.